 UR-288.
-Wealth, Power and Prestige: Social Stratification.
+The Role of Religion in Social Protest.
 3 Credits.

 This course examines various formal and informal roles of religions in social protest from the New York City uprisings through Black Lives Matter and beyond.
 Prerequisites: SO-121 OR UR-151 OR AS-177.